madhur1998/madhur1998.github.io/README.md

 # Weather Finder

-A simple web app to tell weather of a place.
+A simple web app to tell weather of a place..

 Enter any city name and press enter or click on Get Weather button.